rohanmenon96/CollegeLife/README.md

 ## Deployment

-The project would be deployed using GCP.
-Link would be given soon.
+The project is deployed using GCP.
+Link : www.efficall.co:81

 ## Built With